 - A temporary residence permit in connection with family reunification is granted so that a foreigner can stay with relatives (spouse, children, etc.) who already live in Spain.

-- Temporary residence permit with a permit to conduct activities: commercial, labor or professional.
+- A temporary residence permit with a permit to conduct activities such as commercial, labor or professional.

-- Exceptional temporary residence permit: granted for reasons of international protection, humanitarian reasons, or in connection with government cooperation for security or public interest.
+- An exceptional temporary residence permit is granted for reasons of international protection, humanitarian reasons, or in connection with government cooperation for security or public interest.

 - Temporary residence permit for investors.

 The easiest way to start living in Spain is to invest € 500 000 in the local property market.
-It can be one object or several, but of less cost.
+It can be one object or several but of less cost.
 The main thing is that the total price of the property should be at least 500 000 euros.
-It is possible to obtain a residence permit in Spain when buying real estate quite quickly, while the owner of a house in Spain is issued a "golden visa", which applies to all members of his family.
+It is possible to obtain a residence permit in Spain when buying real estate quite quickly as the owner of a house in Spain is issued a "golden visa" that applies to all members of his family.